Guest Lecture by Vodafone: Innovation Strategy and Customer Centricity in the Telecommunications Market

 For CBS students, the session offered more than just an inside look at Vodafone.
 It provided a realistic understanding of the mindsets and capabilities required in today’s corporate environment.

-• Referentin: Johanna Heyden, Head of Future Business & Cooperations bei Vodafone.
+• Position: Head of Future Business and Cooperations.

 Learning from Leading Industry Experts

-Practice-oriented projects with external partners are an integral part of all study programs at CBS University of Applied Sciences.
-In the business programs, this practical focus is further strengthened through regular guest lectures by executives from management, consulting, and entrepreneurship.
+Practice-oriented projects with external partners are an integral part of all study programmes at CBS University of Applied Sciences.
+In the business programmes, this practical focus is further strengthened through regular guest lectures by executives from management, consulting, and entrepreneurship.

 On April 2, 2025, Johanna Heyden, Head of Future Business & Cooperations at Vodafone, visited CBS.
 In her role, she is responsible for strategic innovation fields and corporate partnerships, bringing extensive experience in developing future-oriented business models.